lego12239/finsum.tcl/README.md

-Overview
+OVERVIEW
 ========

-A util lib for financial sum convertion from a representation for view(22.38 - i.e. floating value, fractional form) to representation for processing(2238 - i.e. integer value, integer form) and vice versa.
+An util lib for financial sum convertion from a representation for view(22.38 - i.e. floating value, fractional form) to representation for processing(2238 - i.e. integer value, integer form) and vice versa.
 An integer value is need to do integer arithmetic to eliminate calculation errors due to inexact nature of floating point values.

-Synopsis
+SYNOPSIS
 ========

 finsum::parse SUM [FPDQ] [FPS]